Years 9-12: Champagnat learning experience

 Therefore, we will provide a learning environment that:

-Focuses on relationships and individual support through 1:14 and being known and loved by Educators.
+Focuses on relationships and individual support through the Marcellin group (previously known as 1:14) and being known and loved by Educators.

 Facilitates differentiation to provide a depth of understanding and empowers students to achieve academic excellence.